 AccessAlly’s built-in gamification features are tightly integrated with your memberships, online courses, and third-party CRM and email software.
 Everything you need to gamify your user experience is included in AccessAlly.

 There are no additional LMS or gamification plugins required.
 Just connect your email marketing platform to WordPress, install AccessAlly, and all of these gamification features are at your fingertips!

-Create Points or Credit Systems Using Custom Fields
+Create LMS Points or Credit Systems Using Custom Fields

 Think of a points tally or a credit system as a bank account, where a member can earn points or withdraw points based on their actions.

 Points can be earned by: